sharma2ananya/linkedin-connections-email-extractor/README.md

 Additionally their API stopped allowing the extraction of emails around 2013-2014.
 Why don't we have access to our connections emails through their data export if we both agreed to share that info/data?

 ## Installation
-- Clone this repo `git clone https://github.com/FutoRicky/linkedin-email-extractor.git` or download
+- Clone this repo `git clone https://github.com/sharma2ananya/linkedin-connections-email-extractor.git` or download
-- Move into the repo directory `cd linkedin-email-extractor`
+- Move into the repo directory `cd connections-email-extractor`
 - Install dependencies `npm install`

 ## How to Use